gnu-octave/MinusForge/README.md

 ## About MinusForge

-The idea of MinusForge is to build a small PHP based web service that handles both types of pkg queries
+The idea of MinusForge is to build a small PHP based web service deployed on octave.org that handles both types of pkg queries

 - https://octave.sourceforge.io/io/index.html
 - https://packages.octave.org/download/io-2.6.4.tar.gz